 I’m a firm believer that information is the key to financial freedom.
 On the Stilt Blog, I write about the complex topics — like finance, immigration, and technology — to help immigrants make the most of their lives in the U.S. Our content and brand have been featured in Forbes, TechCrunch, VentureBeat, and more.See all posts Frank Gogol

 Is Additional OPT Available for a Second Masters Degree?

 Switching careers or fields of study is extremely common even for those with advanced degrees, whether it’s done because an individual loses interest in the field or sees more opportunity elsewhere.
 Going back to school or changing careers can be extremely difficult for immigrants and visa-holders, though, who often face complications in maintaining legal status.

-One such obstacle for visa holders returning to school for a second Masters is the difficulty in obtaining a second period of Optional Practical Training (OPT).
-This article discusses eligibility for OPT, and provides all the answers for individuals wondering, “can I get OPT for second Masters?”
+One such obstacle for visa holders returning to school for a second master’s degree is the difficulty in obtaining the second period of Optional Practical Training (OPT).
+This article discusses eligibility for OPT, and provides all the answers for individuals wondering, “can I get OPT for a second master’s degree?”

 Can I Get OPT for a Second Masters Degree in the U.S.?

 Optional Practical Training lets students get training in their field of study during and after their schooling.
 The United States Citizenship and Immigration Service (USCIS) grants F1 visa holders 12 months of OPT for each degree level they obtain.